saaspegasus/pegasus-docs/docker.md

 You can run `make` to list helper functions, and you can view the source of the `Makefile` file in case you need to add to it or run any once-off commands.

-For example, you can run management commands in containers using the same method used in the `Makefile`.
-E.g.
+Most of the commands you might need to run in your project will involve running something like:

 ```
-docker compose exec web python manage.py createsuperuser
+docker compose exec <container> <command>
 ```

+The `Makefile` has many example of these you can refer to if you need to run a specific command against a specific container.

 ## Architecture and how it works